LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    Layouts should be created with the minimal number of fields required for Lasso.
 All the data for the fields in the layout will be sent to Lasso with the query results.
-Limiting the number of fields can dramatically cut down the amount of data which needs to be sent from FileMaker to Lasso.
+Limiting the number of fields can dramatically cut down the amount of data that needs to be sent from FileMaker to Lasso.

 Value Lists
    For FileMaker Server data sources use the ``-noValueLists`` parameter to